LEEClab/SpatIS/README.md

 For more information on how to run it for your data please look at the SpatIS website: https://leeclab.github.io/SpatIS/.
 You will also find further information in the main article and supplementary information of the reference below (Kerches-Rogeri et al. *in review*).

 We present here the source code for running *SpatIS* and *SpatICS* using movement data of individuals.
-We also show VHF movement data for the yellow–shouldered bats *Sturnira lilium* in Southeastern Brazil, an R script for analyzing this data using *SpatIS* and *SpatICS*, and other scripts and data used in Kerches-Rogeri et al (*in review*).
+We also show VHF movement data for the yellow–shouldered bats *Sturnira lilium* in Southeastern Brazil, an R script for analyzing this data using *SpatIS* and *SpatICS*, and other scripts and data used in Kerches-Rogeri et al (*2020*).

 ## Code